Secular Egyptian detainees complain of police torture

 Detainees told relatives and lawyers the abuses had been carried out by policemen.

-Such accounts of police behavior diminished after the 2011 uprising, though the Interior Ministry was never reformed in the years that followed, including during Mursi's time in office.
+Such accounts of police behaviour diminished after the 2011 uprising, though the Interior Ministry was never reformed in the years that followed, including during Mursi's time in office.

 "DARKEST TIMES"